 - 1. Remove blower door. - 2.
 Locate A/C setup switches on furnace control. - 3.
 Determine air conditioning tonnage used. - 4.
-Configure the switches for the required cooling airflow. - 5.
-Replace blower door.
+Configure the switches for the required cooling airflow.

-NOTE: Incorrect airflow caused by improper A/C switch setup may cause condensate blow-off or a frozen indoor coil in cooling mode.
+NOTE: Incorrect airflow caused by improper A/C switch setup may cause condensate blow-off or a frozen indoor coil in the cooling mode.